Flavor signatures of isosinglet vector-like down quark model: Introduction

-Not all elements of the CKM matrix are measured directly; the values of the elements $V_{tq}$ ($q = d,s,b$) are determined from decays involving loops and using the unitarity of the $3 \times 3$ CKM matrix.
-Hence one expects that due to the non unitarity of the quark mixing matrix in the ZFCNC model, sizable departure from the SM prediction may be possible.
-In this paper, we explore the possibility of such deviations.
-In order to make concrete predictions for the elements of the quark mixing matrix in ZFCNC model, we need to determine the independent parameters of the quark mixing matrix.
-The parametrization of 4 $\times$ 4 unitary quark-mixing matrix requires six real parameters and three phases.
-Once we determine these nine parameters, we will be able to determine all the elements of the 3 $\times$ 4 quark mixing matrix.
-Using these elements one can also determine the tree level ZFCNC couplings.
+Not all the elements of the CKM matrix are measured directly; the values of the elements $V_{tq}$ ($q = d,s,b$) are determined from decays involving loops and by using the unitarity of the $3 \times 3$ CKM matrix.
+Hence one expects that due to the non unitarity of the quark mixing matrix in the ZFCNC model, sizable departures from the SM predictions may be possible.
+In this paper, we explore the possibility of such deviations by performing a fit to current flavor physics data.